Tuesday September 7th, 2021, 0600-1830

 5000 gain, 4820 loss

 This Jersey-tastic Day got even better when another planned visit from a former trail friend panned out.
-Yoyo, one of my first tramily members from the Colorado Trail, lives in NJ and drove an hour just to come hike with me!
+Yoyo, one of my first tramily members from the Colorado Trail, lived in NJ near NYC and drove an hour just to come hike with me!
 It was so awesome to see him!
 Of course he came bearing goodies: fresh fruit and vegan cake that he made himself.
 He’s very healthy and eating this fresh food was a nice follow-up to the pizza.
 Yoyo had just gotten back from a section hike on the PCT in WA, so he was also very fit…keeping up with me was no problem for him, especially without a pack.

-Since there was no parking at the trailhead where I had gotten off to go into town, I yellow-blazed with Yoyo to a trailhead 1 mile south.
-Hopefully this doesn’t disqualify me for my triple crown.
+Since there was no parking at the trailhead where I’d gotten off to go into town, I yellow-blazed with Yoyo to a trailhead 1 mile south.
+Hopefully this didn’t disqualify me for my triple crown.
 I made up the mile on the walk into town and also doing a side trail up to the high point of NJ.
-We hadn’t planned in advance for this to be the destination of our hike together but it worked out perfectly.
+We hadn’t planned in advance for this to be the destination of our hike together, but it worked out perfectly.
 Yoyo got a good 12 mile round trip hike in for his efforts of driving an hour and I got to hike with him for 6 miles.
 Celebrating at the top of his home state seemed fitting, as well.
 The side trip to the war memorial tower was well worth it.
 We could see the Catskills, Bear Mountain NY, the Delaware river valley, and the Delaware Water Gap, where the trail goes south of here.
 I could see the long, straight ridgeline that the AT follows for 40 some miles to DWG.
 It was all very cool.

 After parting ways with Yoyo, it was back to business.
-We had made such good time all day that we decided to skip the hostel and just shoot for the town of Delaware Water Gap (DWG), only 1.5 days away.
+I had made such good time all day that I decided to skip the hostel and just shoot for the town of Delaware Water Gap (DWG), only 1.5 days away.
 Shower and laundry could be put off a bit more, especially since it was supposed to rain the next night.
 No sense in getting cleaned up just to get wet and dirty again the following day.

+I decided to go another 7 miles to a shelter that was right on trail and looked interesting.
+Along the way, I took a side loop to a really nice spring, where I was able to rinse my clothes.
+No sooner had I put them back on that 2 SOBOs came along, Paperbag Princess and Playdough.
 The shelter was very nice, especially for being less than half a mile from a road.
 There was a large grassy area out front and lovely tentsites in the nearby woods.
-Given the bug situation, I opted for my tent, along with Stellar and a section hiker.
+Given the bug situation, I opted for my tent.
 Nobody stayed in the old stone shelter all night.
 Later I had a wonderful stretching and foam rolling session on top the picnic table, with a view of the sky and a breeze to keep the bugs away.
 It was a fantastic ending to a fantastic day.
 One of my favorites so far!
 New Jersey really is a great state to hike.
 Who knew?